secretGeek/today-i-learned-staging/linux/chmod_file_permissions.md

 If a permission was missing it would be represented by a dash '-'.

+## The Building Blocks of a permission

+	---   No read, no write, no execute = 0
+	--x   Execute (not read or write) = 1
+	-w-   Write (not read or execute) = 2 r--   Read (not execute or write) = 4

+All permissions are made by adding some combination of 0,1,2,4.

 ## similarly

 - `chmod` - modify permissions